WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ## Troubleshooting

+### Issues Installing
+- Unverified?
+- Crashing apps?
+- Unable to Install?
+- App is not available?
-### Unable to Install?
-Integrity could not be verified?
-App is not available?
-Crashing Apps?
-Unverified?
-Crashing on Start?
+- Integrity could not be verified?

 You need to follow this [guide](#revoked) or alternatively you can try other download links!